strawtype/dash-sunpower/README.md

   - Copy `dashboard.yaml` to create a new dashboard.
   - Add it as a new dashboard in Home Assistant’s UI (paste it).
   - Review the notes in `dashboard.yaml` for customization (colors, thresholds, intervals).
+  - The dashboard is responsive and displays best in portrait orientation.
   - Each solar panel is an individual card that needs to be associated with its corresponding sensor_id in the next step.

 7. **Customize the Dashboard**